 Fibromyalgia is not an autoimmune disease, as its exact cause is still unknown.
 In fact, experts hypothesize that it is NOT a disease — rather, it’s a chronic pain condition that is triggered by an abnormal response to stress.9 However, it does occur in patients who suffer from autoimmune diseases.

 The tricky aspect about fibromyalgia is that it is difficult to diagnose, mainly because the pain and other symptoms it causes are attributed to other illnesses.
-It can take as long as five years for an average person with this condition to get a clear diagnosis, and as many as 3 out of 4 people remain undiagnosed.9 Fibromyalgia is often diagnosed during middle age, and while it can occur by itself, people with certain diseases, such as lupus, rheumatoid arthritis and other types of arthritis, may be in danger of getting it.10
+It can take as long as five years for an average person with this condition to get a clear diagnosis, and as many as 3 out of 4 people remain undiagnosed.10

 Fibromyalgia may not have any apparent physical signs, but this doesn’t mean it should be taken lightly.
 In fact, fibromyalgia can be very debilitating and frustrating.
 Patients often feel isolated and helpless, as it can interfere with their ability to function at home or in the workplace.
 This is why controlling this illness through natural modalities is absolutely necessary.